ditogamer29/ditogamer29/README.md

 - 👋 Hi, I’m @ditogamer29
 - 👀 I’m interested in learning how to create web pages
 - 🌱 I’m currently learning html, css and a little of JavaScript
-- 💞️ I’m looking to collaborate on with my projects
+- 💞️ I’m looking to collaborate on with my own projects

 <!---